 was committed by the defendant before issuing the warrant.

 When could a bench warrant be issued in Los Angeles?

 A bench warrant is an order by a judge from the bench, directing that an

 individual be brought before the court for failing to appear for the following reasons:

 - Failure to appear in person as ordered by the judge

 - Failure to appear after an Indictment or Information was filed

 - Failure to appear in court as ordered after posting bail

-- Failure to appear in court after being released from custody on a promise to appear (Own Recognizance – without posting bail)
+- Failure to appear in court after being released on your own recognizance

 - Failure to appear after being issued a citation by a police officer